-The above contribution rate in respect of future accrual includes an allowance of 0.9% p.a. of Pensionable Earnings in respect of the cost of life insurance.
+The above contribution rate in respect of future accrual includes an allowance of 0.7% p.a. of Pensionable Earnings in respect of the cost of life insurance.

-The shortfall-correction contributions include an allowance for Scheme administration expenses of £383,569 per annum, increasing at 3.1% per annum.
+The Employers shall pay contributions in respect of an allowance for Scheme administration expenses of £400,000 per annum, increasing at 3.2% each year on 1 August, with the first such increase being 1 August 2023.